 “I had so much fun playing football.
 If you’d told me on my first day here at Wilson if I’d be on the freshman football team I would have said no way, you’re crazy.
 I’d never played football before.
 I discovered that I loved it, and I loved being part of our team.”

-They finished handing out the letterman’s sweaters and we all put them on and headed for the quad and cafeteria for the free pizza.
+They finished handing out the letterman’s jackets and we all put them on and headed for the quad and cafeteria for the free pizza.
 It was like a normal school day lunch period, a crush of kids lining up for pizza and sodas.
-Those of us on the team were recognized because we wore our letterman’s sweaters.
+Those of us on the freshman football team were recognized because we wore our letterman’s jackets.
 I was mobbed by my friends and classmates, congratulating me and our team on having an undefeated season.

 Todd finally pulled me over to a table.

 “Sit down.
 I’m gonna get you some pizza and a soda.
-Just don’t dribble anything on that brand new letterman’s sweater.”
+Just don’t dribble anything on that brand new letterman’s jacket.”

 He walked off and Scott sat next to me.